-Vera Woods, 58, who lives just outside the village, said: " We are all really excited about this - although we have a lot of filming in the area, I am a big fan of Anthony Hopkins so this tops the bill for me.
+Vera Woods, 58, who lives just outside the village, said: " We are all really excited about this - although we have a lot of filming in the area, I am a big fan of Anthony Hopkins so this tops the

 "I have spoken to a few of my friends in the village and it seems that the National Trust haven't sent out the usual letters to let us know this time.